 Conclusion

-Legal capacity is a vital consideration in family law, influencing how decisions are made and who can act on behalf of others.
-Understanding the factors courts evaluate and recognising the signs of diminished capacity can help protect your interests and ensure a fair outcome.
-With the right support, you can handle these challenges while prioritising the well-being of your children.
+Legal capacity in Texas is a crucial factor in family law, affecting decision-making and determining who has the authority to act on behalf of others.
+Understanding the factors courts assess and recognizing the signs of diminished capacity can help you protect your interests and ensure a fair outcome.
+With the right legal support, you can navigate these challenges effectively while prioritizing the well-being of your children.

 Ebook